acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: prepare data for spacy NER training, since spacy expects the entity annotation indices to be precisely at the beginning and end of the words, and also no overlapping entity annotations.
 Then it converts the data to spaCy docbin, and prepares it for training by splitting it into train, dev, eval subsets, and shuffling them randomly.
-      - topic: ETL, NLP, Machine learning
+      - topic: ETL, NLP, Machine Learning
       - input:
         - 1:
           - description: name of the csv file, containing NER gold data